GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

   verification, but verification by mail is still available.

 - Setting `full_outage` for `sms` or `voice` disables instant verification, but verification by mail is still available.

-ID image uploads from the user's phone are also disabled.
+  ID image uploads from the user's phone are also disabled; instead of being given the option to use their phone or their computer for ID image upload, users will be routed directly to the upload screen for their computer.

 The precise effects of each flag are: